DETAILED ACTION

 Those example silica particles also possess values for NMo/NSi lying across the range 0.035 – 0.45 (Specification, Table 1).
 Therefore, the silica particles of Zenitani, having a TP-415 treatment amount in a range encompassed by that for the particles of the present invention, would inherently possess a value for NMo/NSi lying in a range encompassed by that for the particles of the present invention.

 In preparing the toner of Inoue, which comprises externally added fatty acid metal salt particles and externally added silica particles, one of ordinary skill in the art would have been motivated to reduce the capacitance of the silica particles and suppress the accumulation of static electricity by the silica particles by surface-treating them as taught by Zenitani.
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the instant application to prepare the toner of Inoue having externally added silica particles which are treated as taught by Zenitani, which would thus comprise fatty acid metal salt particles and silica particles treated with a nitrogen-containing compound also containing molybdenum, which also possess a value of NMo/NSi lying in the range stated in Claim 1.
+In addition, one of ordinary skill in the art would have been motivated to improve the uniformity of treatment of the silica particles by using the method taught by Sakai, thereby improving the charging properties, fluidity, developability, transferability, cleaning properties, and fixing of the toner.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the instant application to prepare the toner of Inoue having externally added silica particles surface-treated with the silane coupling agent and nitrogen-containing compound also containing molybdenum taught by Zenitani, wherein the silica particles are surface-treated by the method taught by Sakai.
+Such a toner would thus comprise fatty acid metal salt particles and silica particles treated with a nitrogen-containing compound also containing molybdenum, wherein the nitrogen-containing compound also containing molybdenum is adhered to a silane-derived coating structure on the surface of the silica particles, which also possess a value of NMo/NSi lying in the range stated in Claim 1.

 Example silica particles S2, S4, and S5 are treated with TP-415 in an amount of 4 – 30 parts, corresponding to a treatment amount of 1.0 – 7.6% by mass relative to the amount of silica particles.